bailey-mc/MyMusic/README.md

 - Users can't review albums with the same name
 - Textareas don't auto-populate with previous text
 - Logout button glitches on home page immediately after login
+- If a user changes their username, that doesn't update in their comments

 ## What I would add with more time
 - Comments would link to user profiles